Department of Lifelong Learning and Extension (D.L.L.E.)

 - National Institute of Open Schooling (N.I.O.S)

-Students who enrol for the Life Long Learning & Extension are awarded ten additional marks at the final examination in an academic year on completion of 120 hours of work on the Extension Work Projects undertaken by them and submission of the Project Report in accordance with the University Ordinance 229.A
+Students who enroll for the Life Long Learning & Extension are awarded ten additional marks at the final examination in an academic year on completion of 120 hours of work on the Extension Work Projects undertaken by them and submission of the Project Report in accordance with the University Ordinance 229.A